openstack/charm-deployment-guide/deploy-guide/source/app-masakari.rst

 Provide values for the ``maas_url``, ``maas_credentials``, and ``vip`` hacluster charm options .
 A VIP is a virtual IP needed for Masakari to enable HA (a requirement when using the masakari charm).
 If multiple networks are used, multiple (space separated) VIPs should be provided.
-See `OpenStack high availability`_ for HA guidance.
+See `Infrastructure high availability`_ for HA guidance.

 Enable STONITH via the ``enable-stonith`` pacemaker-remote charm option.